Life after Birth

 Getting everyone safely home from the hospital presents the first challenge.
 Common options include taking a taxi, driving your own car, or using public transport.
 However, if you are using a car, the baby must be in an appropriate car seat.
 Aside from its illegality, the consequences of not restraining your child can be horrific (queue crash test videos link).

 If you plan on travelling in a car, make sure you get a seat that suits your budget and lifestyle, then practise installing it prior to D-day.
-Here’s a buying guide to help select the right car seat (link).
+If you need help selecting the right car seat, book a consultation with us today.

 A car seat keeps your baby safe.
 Get the right seat and practice installing it before his/her arrival.